bridgetrshannon/Weather-Dashboard/README.md

 ## Description

-Using React, the Weatherly Dashboard app allows for users to search for the current weather conditions in any city worldwide.
+Using React, the Weatherly Dashboard app allows for users to search for the current weather conditions in any city, worldwide.

 ## Table of Contents